The list of Government measures supporting employment or individual economic revenue. Last update November 18, 2020.

 bonuses for health-care and social workers.

-The Government will pay bonuses to health care and social workers who have been on the frontline in the fight with the coronavirus.
-Health care workers will receive a total of CZK 1.1 billion and social workers will receive a total of CZK 5.2 billion.
+The Government paid bonuses to health care and social workers who have been on the frontline in the fight with the coronavirus.
+Health care workers received a total of CZK 1.1 billion and social workers received a total of CZK 5.2 billion.

 new jobs within “Outplacement” project.